 '''

-$ abgcy run --help
+$ abqcy run --help

 INFO: Showing help with the command 'abqcy run -- --help'.

-NAME

 abqcy run - Run Abaqus jobs.

 SYNOPSIS

-abqcy run INPUT USER <flags>
+abgcy run MODEL USER <flags>

 DESCRIPTION

 Run Abaqus jobs.

 POSITIONAL ARGUMENTS

-INPUT
+MODEL

 Type: 'str'

-The path to the input file.
+The path to the input file or a Python script to create the input file.

 USER

 Type: 'str'

 The name of the user subroutine, if it is a Cython/Pure Python script, it will.

 →be compiled to an object file automatically.
 If a companion ''.pxd'' file is found, it

-⊸will be copied.
+→will be copied to the output directory along with the Cython/Pure Python script.

 FLAGS

 -j, --job=JOB

 Type: Optional['str']

 Default: None

-The name of the job, by default the current directory name.
+The name of the job, by default the model name without the extension.

 -o, --output=OUTPUT

 Type: Optional['str']

 Default: None

 The path to the output directory, by default the current directory.

+-p, --post=POST

+Type: Optional['str']

+Default: None

+The Python script to run after finishing the job to post-process the results.
+In.

+→the output script, a placeholder ''{odb}'' will be replaced with the path to the

+→output database file.

+-v, --visualization=VISUALIZATION

+Type: Optional['str']

+Default: None

+The Python script to run after finishing the job to visualize the results.

+→Typically, this script will plot a figure based on the data saved by the post-

+→processing script.

+Additional flags are accepted.

+Additional keyword arguments to pass to the ''abaqus'' command to make the.

+⊸object file.

+NOTES

+You can also use flags syntax for POSITIONAL ARGUMENTS

 '''